How to Choose Educational Apps That Actually Teach

 5. Use the Right App for the Right Purpose

-A reasonable weekly balance might look like:
+A reasonable weekly balance:

 - 60% active/educational: Adaptive quizzes, creative tools, interactive books